 Second Visualization: Imagine a scene beyond the symbol corresponding to the symbolism of the east—for example, a spring meadow at daybreak with the Sun rising, a fresh wind blowing toward you with the scent of grass and flowers, great billowing clouds in the distance with their edges turned golden by the Sun’s rays, etc.

 Second Auditory: “I thank the Air for its gifts.”

 Movement: Druid traces the air symbol again, but the circle now counterclockwise from the uppermost point, then draws the line upwards.

 Auditory: “And with the help of the powers of Air, I banish from within and around me all harmful and disturbing influences and every imbalance of the nature of Air.
 I banish these things far from this place.”

 Visualization: Druid imagines all unbalanced manifestations and influences blowing with the wind and dissolving like mist on the vastness of Air.

 Calling of Fire

 First Movement: Druid faces South or goes to the southern quarter of the Grove.
-Druid traces the symbol of the element of Fire in front of him/her.
+Druid traces the symbol of the element of Fire in front of them.

 First Visualization: Druid imagines the symbol drawn in bright red light and filled with a paler and transparent red.